boreq/unfuck-files-from-my-camera-please/README.md

 # Unfuck Files From My Camera Please

-This program renames the files produced by my camera so that each one is unique.
+This program renames the files produced by my camera so that each filename is unique.
 This allows me to put them all in the same directory when copying them to my server.

 As an example a file called `DSC_1234.EXT` would be renamed to something along the lines of `2024-12-06 14:41:23.ext` or the same with a suffix e.g.